philxws692/moorenew/README.md

 - [x] ~~Enable configuration editing via command~~
 - [ ] Add TOML feature to configure multiple jobs
 - [ ] Add generation of service configuration files for RC like on alpine linux
+- [ ] Add log to file functionality